-If you are reading this page then you are on your way to being proactive and taking steps to help reduce the risk of reinfection.
-While no one can promise you the risk will ever be zero, we can work together to ensure that it's as low as possible.
+If you are reading this page then you are on your way to being proactive and taking steps to help reduce the risk of a reinfection.
+Let's work together to minimize your risks and ensure that your site remains clean.

-There are a growing number of software vulnerabilities, being exploited by attacks.
+There are a growing number of software vulnerabilities, being exploited by attackers.
 Trying to keep up with them can be very challenging to you as a website owner.
-This is where our Firewall, CloudProxy comes into play.
-It will stop attacks before they even happen, keeping your site secure.
+This is where our Sucuri Firewall comes into play.
+It will stop attacks before they can reach your website.
 Note, that it will only start protecting your site after you activate it by changing your site's DNS settings.
 If you don't know how to do this, just open a ticket in our system providing us your hosting cpanel user/pass and we'll configure it all for you.

-If you are using WordPress, Joomla (or any other CMS), and it is not already using the stable current version, take a minute to update please.
+If you are using WordPress, Joomla (or any other CMS), please update it to the latest version.
 Why?
 Because out-of-date software is the leading cause of infections.
-This includes your CMS version, plugins, themes, and any other extension type.
+This also includes your plugins, themes, and any other extension type.

-Choose a good and strong password.
+Also, when changing them, choose a good and strong password.
 What often defines a good password is built around three core components – Complex, Long, and Unique.
-The argument most make when it comes to passwords, is that it’s too difficult to remember multiple ones.
-This is true.
-It’s also why Password Managers were created.
+We recommend that you use a Password Manager, so you do not have to remember them all in your head.

 If you are using a CMS (WordPress, Joomla, etc…) change your database password.
 Please be sure to update your configuration file – Joomla: configuration.php and WordPress: wp-config.php.
 This is not an automated process so you will need to know how to open those files and edit manually.
 If you’re not familiar with handling changes in your database and configuration files, contact your host.